jblayter/SDM-Playbook/team-enablement/retros.md

 ## 3. Act / Execute
 ### **Retro Agenda (60 minutes)**
 1. **Set the Stage (5 min)**
-   - Welcome, explain purpose: *“We’re here to improve how we work, not to assign blame.”*
+   - Welcome, explain purpose: *"We're here to improve how we work, not to assign blame."*
    - Establish ground rules (respect, honesty, no interruptions).

 2. **Gather Data (15 min)**
    - Use sticky notes, digital board, or shared doc.
-   - Prompt: *“What went well?
+   - Prompt: *"What went well?
 What was challenging?
-Any surprises?”*
+Any surprises?"*

 3. **Generate Insights (15 min)**
    - Group items into themes.
-   - Discuss root causes (ask “why” 2–3 times).
+   - Discuss root causes (ask "why" 2–3 times).
-   - Encourage balanced discussion — don’t only focus on negatives.
+   - Encourage balanced discussion — don't only focus on negatives.

 4. **Decide on Actions (15 min)**
    - Select 2–3 items to improve next sprint (not a laundry list).
    - Assign owners, add to backlog, track progress.

 5. **Close the Retro (10 min)**
-   - End with appreciations or “shoutouts.”
+   - End with appreciations or "shoutouts."
-   - Quick confidence vote: *“Do you feel heard today?”*
+   - Quick confidence vote: *"Do you feel heard today?"*
    - Thank the team for openness.